UBC-MDS/us-police-shootings-analysis/doc/writeup_milestone4.md

 Some of the greatest challenges we faced were a blend of coding challenges as well as design thinking issues.
 Implementing some features like the hover and the click interactivity required us to figure out how `Plotly` is encoding the states from the choropleth map and how it is linking them to the `event_data` object output on the server side.
 It took a bit of thinking and solving this puzzle before we ultimately found out that it adjusts the names alphabetically and we will have to create a map of the state names with an index in this order from our dataset to manipulate the incoming hover/click object output to use.
 Another major challenge that we faced was to remove any pre-imposed conditional filters on the map by default.
 Implementing this feature took a lot of time and effort from our side as adding conditional filters using `dplyr's` `filter` is not straightforward and simply using an `if_else()` clause inside the filter does not help.
 We were able to implement this feature using filters outside `filter()` and then using them in `filter()` by checking the presence of the corresponding variable in the selected/required categories.

-Overall, the challenges and the whole project helped us learn a lot and like any other learning process, have helped us imbibe confidence in building shiny applications in R.
+Overall, the project and the challenges helped us learn a lot and like any other learning process, have helped us imbibe confidence in building shiny applications in R.